txy4rhcf76-prog/HolidayApp/HolidayApp.Api/README.md

 # HolidayApp.Api

-This is an ASP.NET Core Web API that ingests public holiday data from the Nager.Date API (https://date.nager.at) and stores it in a Microsoft SQL Server database using Entity Framework Core.
+This is an ASP.NET Core Web API built with .NET 10 that imports public holiday data from the Nager.Date API (https://date.nager.at) and stores it in a Microsoft SQL Server database using Entity Framework Core 10.0.0.

 Features implemented:
-- Ingest holidays from the external API and save to MSSQL
+- Import holidays from the external API and save to MSSQL
 - Get last celebrated N holidays for a country (date + local name)
 - For a given year and list of countries, get number of public holidays not falling on weekends (sorted desc)
 - For a given year and two countries, return deduplicated list of dates celebrated in both countries (with local names)

 How to run
-1. Ensure you have .NET 7 SDK installed: https://dotnet.microsoft.com/en-us/download
+1. Ensure you have .NET 10 SDK installed: https://dotnet.microsoft.com/en-us/download
 2. Ensure a SQL Server instance is available and reachable from your machine.
 Update connection string in `appsettings.json` under `ConnectionStrings:DefaultConnection`.

 3. From the project folder, add EF tools (if not installed):